Soviet deportations from Lithuania: Operations Vesna and Priboi

-Two largest deportations were carried out in May 1948 (Operation Spring, est. 40,000-50,000 deported from Lithuania) and in March 1949 (code name Priboi – coastal surf, 28,656 deported from Lithuania).
+Two largest deportations were carried out in May 1948 (Operation Vesna, est. 40,000–50,000 deported from Lithuania) and in March 1949 (Operation Priboi, 28,656 deported from Lithuania).
 The deportations were ordered by the Council of Ministers of the Soviet Union.
 Operation Priboi was carried out simultaneously in the Lithuanian SSR, Latvian SSR, and Estonian SSR.
-Operation Spring affected only Lithuania (possibly because resistance movement was the strongest in Lithuania).
+Operation Vesna affected only Lithuania (possibly because resistance movement was the strongest in Lithuania).
 Officially, this new wave of political repression continued to target families and supporters of the resistance fighters.
 However, it was intended to break the resistance to collectivization, which required that peasants contribute their land, livestock, and farming equipment to a kolkhoz (collective farm).
 The farmer would then work for the collective farm and be paid a share of the farm's product and profit according to the number of workdays.
 Very few farmers joined the process voluntarily as it would mean abandoning private ownership for a system often compared to serfdom.

 As people had witnessed previous deportations and knew the warning signs (e.g. the arrival of fresh troops and transport vehicles), many residents attempted to hide.
 In Lithuania, according to official Soviet records, some 13,700 avoided capture.
 Therefore, the authorities organized a follow-up deportation in April 1949.
 Some 3,000 people were found.
 They were labeled as especially dangerous, treated as prisoners, and sent to gold mines in Bodaybo.

 Operation Osen and last deportations

 It seemed that the 1947–1948 deportations achieved their goals: 1949 saw a flurry of collectivization and further weakening of the armed resistance.
 However, the pace of collectivization in Lithuania was still not as rapid as in Latvia or Estonia, where 93% and 80% of the farms were collectivized by the end of 1949.
-Therefore, an additional large-scale deportation took place in October 1951 (code name Osen – autumn).
+Therefore, an additional large-scale deportation took place in October 1951 (Operation Osen).
 It specifically targeted kulaks and those who did not join the collective farms.